apify/apify-cli/README.md

 ## `apify pull [ACTORID]`

-Pulls the latest version of an actor from the Apify platform to the current directory.
+Pulls the latest version of an Actor from the Apify platform to the current directory.

 ```
 USAGE
   $ apify pull [ACTORID]

 ARGUMENTS
-  ACTORID  ID of an existing actor on the Apify platform which will be pulled.
-If not provided, the command will update
+  ACTORID  Name or ID of the actor to run (e.g. "apify/hello-world" or "E2jjCZBezvAZnX8Rb").
+If not provided, the
-           actor in current directory based on ID in ".actor/actor.json" file.
+           command will update the Actor in the current directory based on its name in ".actor/actor.json" file.

 OPTIONS
   -v, --version=version  Actor version number which will be pulled.